bollu/bollu.github.io/README.md

 - If we posess a way to check if a point `p ∈ P` where `P` is a polytope, we can use this to solve optimisation problems.
-- Given the optimisation problem maximise `c^Tx` subject to `Ax = b`, we can construct a new problem.
+- Given the optimisation problem maximise `c^Tx` subject to `Ax = b`, we can construct a new _non-emptiness_ problem.
+This allows us to convert optimisation into _feasibility_.
 - The new problem is `Ax = b, A^Ty = c, c^Tx = b^T y`.
 Note that by duality,
-  a _feasible_ solution to this program will form an _optimal_ solution.
+  a point in this new polyhedra will _be an optimal solution to the above linear program_.
   We are forcing `c^Tx = b^Ty`, which will be the optimal solution, since the solution where the primal and dual agree is the optimal solution by strong duality.
+- This way, we have converted a _linear programming_ problem into a _check if this polytope is empty_ problem!

 ## Quantum computation without complex numbers
 I recently learnt that the Toeffili and Hadamard gates are universal for